NicoleY77/generator-angularify/README.md

 });
 ```

-*  ```r.js```  is the RequireJS optimizer , which can combine the modules that are specifies in the build profile's file  ,  just like so:
+*  ```r.js```  is the RequireJS optimizer , which can combine the modules that are specifies in the build profile's file  ,  just like this:

 ```javascript
 {